Serialize and Save Patches

 let mut registry = ModuleRegistry::new();

-// Built-in modules are registered by default
+// Built-in modules are registered by default.

-// For custom modules, register them:
+// For custom modules, register a factory with metadata:

 Default registered modules:

-(many more)
+| … | (many more) |

 File Operations